 As can be seen from the previous section and the graphs below, the peak particle velocity values were below the criteria which is set for this project.
+One vibration trigger on 22/08/2023 from Monitor 2 has been removed as the trigger was deemed to not be from construction work and most likely from workers bumping into the monitor.

 Table 7 summarise the noise levels recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 10 dB(A) for the Noise Affected NML and up to 03 dB(A) for highly noise affected.
-Location 1 and Location 3 have exceeded the criteria by up to 02 dB(A).
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 11 dB(A) for the Noise Affected NML and 04 dB(A) for highly noise affected.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.